This document describes the integration process for ThreatSTOP IP Defense on an AWS Web Application Firewall (WAFv2)

 You can use either S3 Bucket (easiest) or Kinesis Data Firehose stream.

-- Now return to the WAF > Logging and metrics pane and select the newly created S3 bucket.
+• Return to the WAF > Logging and Metrics pane and select the newly created S3 bucket.

 Log Filtering